For the Skeptical Mind

 The Problem with "Belief"

-Here's what we've come to understand: framing Vedic astrology as something you either believe in or don't believe in might be the first wrong turn.
+Framing Vedic astrology as something you either believe in or don't believe in might be the first wrong turn.
 It sets up a binary that doesn't serve anyone.
-Not the skeptic, not the practitioner, not the person genuinely trying to figure out if any of this is useful.
+Not the skeptic, not the practitioner, not the person actually trying to figure out if any of this is useful.

-This distinction between description and determination, between correlation and causation, is where something interesting happens.
-You don't have to believe that Saturn is making you struggle to find value in noticing that a particular period in your chart coincides with patterns you've observed in your own life.
+That distinction matters.
+You don't have to believe that Saturn is making you struggle to find value in noticing that a particular period in your chart coincides with patterns you've already observed in your own life.

 A More Useful Question

-If someone asked how we moved from skepticism to... whatever we are now (we're still not sure "believer" fits), the honest answer is:
+If someone asked how I moved from skepticism to... whatever I am now (I'm still not sure "believer" fits), the honest answer is:

 and started asking "Is this useful?"